lfurtkevicova/gislab-my-notes/docs/general/about.rst

 GIS.lab is automatic deployment of GIS infrastructure, more or less opposite to OSGeo Live.

-.. todo:: |todo.| Most significant differences ...
+.. todo:: |todo| Most significant differences ...

 =======================
 How to upgrade GIS.lab?